Naima16/DBD_in_gut_microbiome/Statistics/readme.md

 ### R scripts (RStudio version 1.2.5042) used to run Statistics + visualisation in Madi et al. 2022.
 ### Content :
-* Figures: Code to generate all figures and supplementary figures.
+* Figures: Code to generate figures and supplementary figures.
 * GAMs : Code for the generalized additive mixed models with polymorphism rate in a focal species as a function of community diversity estimated with Shannon, species richness on the whole data and rarefied richness.
 * GLMMs : Code for the generalized linear mixed models with strain count in a focal species as a function of community diversity estimated with Shannon, species richness on the whole data and rarefied richness.
 * HMP_time_series : Code for the generalized mixed models with genetic change between two time points as a function of diversity at the earlier time point (HMP time series)